 Imagine having fresh, homegrown produce all year.
 Growing evergreen fruit trees makes this possible.
-These include citrus, avocado, olive, mango, lychee, longan, cherimoya, and feijoa.
+These trees include citrus, avocado, olive, mango, lychee, longan, cherimoya, and feijoa.
 They give you fruit all year.

 Introduction to Growing Evergreen Fruit Trees